01How to Choose a College Major: Tips for Parents

 Choose an Academic Area First

 A list of 200 possibilities doesn't feel like an embarrassment of riches.
 It feels like an embarrassment of overwhelming-ness.
 And you may not be much help.
 Many of today's majors didn't exist in the 1970s and '80s.
-But whether your child ultimately ends up in astronautics (the design of spacecraft), informatics (the study of computer systems and how they're used by groups) or viticulture (winemaking and vineyard management), it helps to start out by looking at broad areas of interest.
-Is he an arts guy or a science student?
+Whether your child ultimately ends up in Astronautics (the design of spacecraft), informatics (the study of computer systems and how they're used by groups) or viticulture (winemaking and vineyard management), it helps to start out by looking at broad areas of interest.
+Is he an art guy or a science student?
 Choose a broad category first, then delve into the specifics and narrow the list.

 Take a Quiz